jvspeed74/Python-Workshop/assignment04/LCM_GCF_calculator.README.md

 The program could be improved in the following ways:

 1. Additional Numeric Inputs: Allow users to perform calculations on a integer count greater than two.
-2. Standardized Decorator Functionality: Cleaning up `main()` by using Python's built-in configuration for decorators.
+2. Refactor Decorators: Cleaning up `main()` by using Python's built-in configuration for decorators.